ibm-cloud-docs/loadbalancer-service/faqs.md

 * AES128-GCM-SHA256
 * AES128-SHA256

-## What is the maximum number of Load Balancer service instances I can create within my account?
+## What is the maximum number of load balancer service instances I can create within my account?
 {: faq}

-Currently, you may create up to 50 service instances.
-If you need more instances, please contact IBM Support.
+Currently, you can create up to 50 service instances.
+If you need more instances, contact IBM Support.

-## Can the {{site.data.keyword.loadbalancer_full}} Service be used with VMWare?
+## Can the {{site.data.keyword.loadbalancer_full}} service be used with VMWare?
 {: #vmware}
 {: faq}
 {: support}

-VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as backend servers to the load balancer.
-This feature is currently available only using the API, and not the web UI (GUI).
-Portable private IPs added using the API appear as "Unknown" in the GUI, as they are not assigned by IBM Cloud.
-Note that this kind of configuration can be used with other Hypervisors such as Xen and KVM as well.
+VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as back-end servers to the load balancer.
+This feature is currently available only using the API, and not the web UI.
+Portable private IPs added using the API appear as "Unknown" in the UI as they are not assigned by IBM Cloud.
+Note that this kind of configuration can be used with other hypervisors, such as Xen and KVM.

-VMWare virtual machines assigned non-IBM Cloud addresses (such as VMWare NSX networks) cannot be added directly as backend servers to the load balancer.
-However, depending on your configuration, it may be possible to configure an intermediary, such as an NSX gateway, that has a IBM Cloud private address as the backend server to the load balancer (with the actual servers being VMs attached to network(s) managed by VMware NSX).
+VMWare virtual machines assigned non-IBM Cloud addresses (such as VMWare NSX networks) cannot be added directly as back-end servers to the load balancer.
+However, depending on your configuration, it might be possible to configure an intermediary, such as an NSX gateway, that has a IBM Cloud private address as the back-end server to the load balancer (with the actual servers being VMs attached to network(s) managed by VMware NSX).

 ## If I choose to use a public VLAN under my account to deploy my load balancer and I have a firewall deployed on my public VLAN, what configurations are required on my firewall to work with my load balancer service?
 {: #public}
 {: faq}
 {: support}

 TCP port 56501 is used for management.
-Please ensure that traffic to this port, as well as your application's ports, are not blocked by your firewall, otherwise load balancer provisioning will fail.
+Ensure that traffic to this port, as well as your application's ports, are not blocked by your firewall; otherwise load balancer provisioning fails.

-## What if I cannot see the monitoring metrics of an existing Load Balancer after linking my Softlayer account to IBM Cloud?
+## What if I cannot see the monitoring metrics of an existing load balancer after linking my Softlayer account to IBM Cloud?
 {: faq}

-Monitoring metrics will not be available for existing load balancers after linking the accounts.
-You must recreate the load balancers or contact support.
-Monitoring metrics for newly created load balancers will be available.
+Monitoring metrics are not available for existing load balancers after linking the accounts.
+You must recreate the load balancers or contact IBM Support.
+Monitoring metrics for newly created load balancers is available.

 ## Are the load balancer IP addresses fixed?
 {: #fixedip}